World Vision Canada: History

 World Vision was started in 1950 by American missionary Robert Pierce.

 While visiting China in 1947, Pierce was invited to speak at a girls' school led by Tena Holkeboer, a missionary with the Reformed Church in America.
 Pierce encouraged the students to go home and inform their families that they were now Christian.
 He returned to say goodbye the next day and was met by Holkeboer, who was holding a child.
 The child had been beaten and abandoned by her family for converting to Christianity.
 Holkeboer asked Pierce what he was going to do about the child.
 Pierce gave Holkeboer his last five dollars and promised to send more when he returned home.
 This generated the idea of child sponsorship and World Vision.

 Canada has been part of the World Vision family since the early days.
 In 1950, Pierce held the first meetings in Canada to discuss what he had seen and learned in Asia.
 In 1957, Canada's first World Vision office opened in Toronto.

 Focus and initiatives

 World Vision Canada works in nearly 100 countries, with a focus on the well-being of children.
 They work to change the lives of children around the world through child sponsorship.
-Sponsorship links donors to specific children in one of 49 countries.
+Sponsorship links donors to children in one of 49 countries.
 Sponsors make a commitment to contribute $39 monthly to programs that benefit the child, their family and their community.

 World Vision Canada's programs focus on education, food, clean water, healthcare, economic and community development, child protection and emergency response.